 When weather temperature changes occur, tire inflation pressures also change.
-A 10 degree temperature change causes a corresponding drop of 7 kPa (1 psi) in inflation pressure.
+A 6° C (10° F) temperature change can cause a corresponding drop of 7 kPa (1 psi) in inflation pressure.
 Check your tire pressures frequently and adjust them to the proper pressure which can be found on the tire label or certification label.

-If checking tire pressure when the tire is hot, (i.e. driven more than 1.6 km [1mile]), never "bleed" or reduce air pressure.
+If you are checking tire pressure when the tire is hot, (i.e. driven more than 1.6 km [1mile]), never "bleed" or reduce air pressure.
 The tires are hot from driving and it is normal for pressures to increase above recommended cold pressures.
 A hot tire at or below recommended cold inflation pressure could be significantly under-inflated.